sciath/sciath/README.md

 ```
 	cd example5;
 	python pth_example5.py
+  python pth_example5.ph -p # or --purge_output
 ```
+Features:
-Features: (i) defining a test which does not an expected output file for the verification (ii) Calling a cleanup function to delete output once tests are complete.
+(i) defining a test which does not an expected output file for the verification (ii) Calling a cleanup function to delete output once tests are complete.

 * **Example 6**
 Execute the test :